enonic/lib-react4xp/README.md

 _(*) The location of these magic folders can be tweaked and adjusted.
 This is controlled by the master config file built by [react4xp-buildconstants](https://www.npmjs.com/package/react4xp-buildconstants)._

 ### Entries and dependency chunks
-React4xp components can import other components or JS core (and more), and imported stuff like this can be used by more than one React component, as shared components.
+React4xp components can import other components or JS code (and more), and imported stuff like this can be used by more than one React component, as shared components.
 Even shared code sections can share even deeper levels of code.

 For both cleanliness and performance, it's a good idea to separate out shared components in deeper **chunks** that are loaded separately from the components that use them - and since they are often used in more than one place on a website, the chunks can be cached in the browser ([client-side HTTP caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching)) for fast access.